Andre601/Math-Expansion/README.md

 [changelog]: https://github.com/Andre601/Math-Expansion/blob/master/CHANGELOG.md

 # Math-Expansion
+> **Note**
-> Please note that versions from 1.2.7 onwards will require Java 11 or higher to function!
+> Versions 1.2.7 and newer require Java 11 or higher to work!
-> This is due to some dependencies requiring it.
-Nothing I can do against...
+> This is due to some required dependencies needing it.

 The Math-Expansion is an Expansion for [PlaceholderAPI] which allows you to do math-expressions.
 Supported are all expression supported by [EvalEx], which this Expansion uses.
 See the [examples](#examples) below for some features.